Overview of Honors Learning at FCC

 Honors Independent Study Application

 The Forum is styled as a mini-conference, and is open to the public.
 Student presenters should dress and conduct themselves professionally.
-Using an executive summary approach based on the project abstract, students may opt for an individual or panel oral presentation (8-10 minutes preferably with technological aid) or a poster presentation.
+Using an executive summary approach based on the project abstract, students may opt for an individual or panel oral presentation (8-10 minutes preferably with slides) or a poster presentation.
 Honors faculty members serve as session moderators and collect each presenter's project abstract.
 Students with outstanding projects and presentations may be encouraged to submit a proposal to present at a conference.